slimnate/blog/_posts/2026-02-02-skill-progress.md

 - **[SVG](https://developer.mozilla.org/en-US/docs/Web/SVG)** format for scalable graphics with low overhead and no need to use external image processing libraries.
 - **[skill-icons](https://github.com/tandpfun/skill-icons)** for base skill set, since I like the way they look

-## Why Netlify
+## Why ~~Netlify~~ Railway

-The biggest reason I chose to use Netlify for production deployment is that I am already very familiar with the platform and already have several production sites deployed there.
-They provide a generous free tier, automatic scaling, continuous deployment by connecting directly to my GitHub repo, and easy deployments of serverless functions.
+~~The biggest reason I chose to use Netlify for production deployment is that I am already very familiar with the platform and already have several production sites deployed there.
+They provide a generous free tier, automatic scaling, continuous deployment by connecting directly to my GitHub repo, and easy deployments of serverless functions.~~

+After writing the first revision of this article, I encountered issues using Netlify functions for this service, mainly performance.
+Netlify containers do not persist state between requests, and a cold start means slower responses and renders my in-memory cache (discussed later) useless.
+I switched to a Railway app, since it is always up and has persistent RAM.
+This does mean I now have to pay for hosting, but the $5 introductory tier should be more than enough for this service right now.
+I also enjoyed the chance to gain experience with a new hosting platform.

 # API design